kubermatic/kubermatic/docs/proposals/kubelb.md

 The agent watches for Services of type LoadBalancer/NodePort in the user cluster.
 In the user cluster itself for each service with type LoadBalancer a NodePort is allocated by default.
 The agent informs the Manager which creates a Service and Endpoint in the LB cluster and adds the node IP addresses of the user cluster to the Endpoint IP addresses there.
 The agent watches for node changes like "remove", "add" and failures and will update the IP list in the Endpoint accordingly.
-Evaluation is needed for failing node detection, so it is fast enough and meet our requirements.
+Evaluation for failing node detection, so it is fast enough and meet our requirements.
 If not we need to do some active health checks.

 For IaaS type load balancers: The controller will use the provisioned load balancers endpoint as its own endpoint.
 For non implemented type load balancers: The controller will update the Status and IP of the Service in the User cluster, when the LB is provisioned or changed.